The

 Recreation and Leisure in Richfield, MN

-There are plenty of recreational things to do in Richfield, Minnesota.
-The town features more than 460 acres of parkland, a nature center, 21 different neighborhood and community parks and an abundance of athletic and community facilities.
-If you’re looking for some of Richfield area’s best recreation and leisure attractions, consider:
+There are plenty of recreational things to do in Richfield.
+If you’re looking for some of the area’s best recreation and leisure attractions, consider the following.

-Veterans Memorial Park is known to have the largest playground in Richfield, plus numerous other amenities.
-The park is also home to the Veterans Park Picnic Shelter, the largest picnic pavilion in the city.
-Veterans Park also hosts the Richfield Farmers Market and Winter Market, so you can pick up some fresh produce and other local food or grab some unique gifts from craft vendors.
+Veterans Memorial Park boasts the largest playground in Richfield and the largest picnic pavilion in the city.
+It also hosts the Richfield Farmers Market and Winter Market, so you can pick up some fresh produce and other local food or grab some unique gifts from craft vendors.
 From early June until late August, you could take a swim in the park’s outdoor pool or do some open ice skating at Richfield Ice Arena in the colder months.

 Historical Attractions